shriyanyamali/Lextract/paper.md

 # Limitations

 It should be noted that this system, as with all systems, is not perfect and contains inaccuracies.
 First, with regards to step three, as a result of the previously mentioned fact that the heading used to identify the market definition section is inconsistently phrased, what constitutes a market definition heuristically and arbitrarily defined, potentially leading to inaccuracies, especially when the language of decision texts deviates significantly from the expected pattern.
 Secondly, the quality and reliability of the extraction are limited to that of the input.
-In other words, should the input consist of missing pages or unconventional language, the model may be confused, leading to partial, hallucinated, or inaccurate results [@vsfjdgxszgwb2024].
+In other words, should the input consist of missing pages or unconventional language, the model may be confused and output partial, hallucinated, or inaccurate results [@vsfjdgxszgwb2024].
 Additionally, though it is understood that decisions are adjudicated in many different languages, with the European Commission using multiple itself, to maintain accuracy, the pipeline excludes all decisions that are not provided in English, thereby limiting its application to other languages without at least a moderate amount of modification.

 Lastly, while this pipeline makes use of Google Gemini, it is model-agnostic and, if properly refactored, could utilize any LLM.
 This includes commercially hosted models like OpenAI’s or locally deployed ones such as LLaMA, Mistral, or DeepSeek.
 However, accuracy and consistency will vary significantly depending on model size and capabilities.
 Generally, smaller models, especially local ones without a sufficient context length or reasoning ability, will tend to hallucinate outputs, misidentify sections, or produce partial definitions [@sclywdbb2025].